 SEE ALSO: Top AI Predictions for 2019

 Companies are increasingly realizing the value of their employees and thus adopting the people-first approach to business.
 This has resulted in not just investment in good talent, but active support for both the personal and professional development of their employees.
 They are also using HR Tech to provide clarity to employees on how their contributions impact the business.
-This results in memorable employee experiences that leads to a drive of recruiting and retention.
+This results in memorable employee experiences that lead to a drive for recruiting and retention.
 However, the most important change that is expected in this domain is that of performance ratings.
-The age-old process is expected to be completely replaced by dynamic goal setting, continuous performance check-ins, and crowdsourced feedback.
+The westwild process is supposedly going to be replaced by a dynamic goal setting, continuous performance check-ins, and crowdsourced feedback.
 Using this latest HR Tech, employers will be more active in pushing accountability down to the employees, valuing conversation over documentation, measuring iterative progress.
-This level of employee engagement along with data analytics will help organizations access gaps to future-proof the workforce.
-This transition into a digital workforce is expected to aid in solving the retention problem.
+This level of employee engagement paired with data analytics can help organizations access the roadblocks to make the workforce future-proof.
+This transition into a digital workforce is expected to solve the problem of employee retention.

 Learning and Development

 In the continuous process to create a digital workforce, learning and development will receive a huge boost.
-Employee training will be made digital and technology will change the way employees immerse themselves with L&D using AI and AR/VR solutions.
+Employee training is aimed to get digital and the method of employees to involve themselves with L&D with the assistance of AR/VR solutions and AI will definitely be changed by technology.
 While L&D is specifically concerned with skills required on the job, several new initiatives offer it externally to candidates that identify themselves with interest in a career path, thereby helping companies identify and assess which candidates are committed to the path.
 Also to support this new trend, companies are now also developing their employees’ soft skills, such as emotional intelligence, collaboration, and negotiation.
 Thus enabling the employees to be completely developed for a working environment.
 Moreover, with a gamified L&D system, companies are trying to incentivize the online training experience for even the most jaded learner using badges, points, leaderboards and community involvement.

 The enterprise wearables market is predicted to be worth $18 billion by the end of the year.
-According to tech experts, a growing proportion of this will be related to human resources.
-The expectation is that wearable devices are going to be used, increasingly, to monitor workplace health.
+As per tech experts, human resources will be a big part of this growing proportion.
+It is expected that wearable devices are going to be used, more than ever for monitoring workplace health.
 For high-pressure and complex environments, this could have a huge impact.